top of page

 Behavior therapy is the application of evidence-based practices in applied behavior analysis (ABA) to help people live better lives.
 It focuses on behavior that is important to you.
 This includes teaching new behaviors, increasing the frequency and fluency of desired behaviors, decreasing the frequency of excessive behavior, and helping the client to no longer engage in problem behavior.
 What behavior do you want your child to do more?
 What behavior do you want him or her to do less?
 What new behavior would you like to learn to help your child and your family?
 As your child develops self-advocacy skills, what behavior does he or she want to learn?

-Serving: Individuals with autism, developmental disabilities, and ADD/ADHD
+Serving: Individuals with autism, developmental disabilities, and ADHD

 Ages Served: Toddlers to teens and young adults (1 to 26 years)